000MDK/Bookmarklets/README.md

 3. chose a name to your liking and save
 4. click bookmark to use it

-[Here](https://mreidsma.github.io/bookmarklets/installing.html) are more detailed instructions not by me.
+[Here](https://mreidsma.github.io/bookmarklets/installing.html) are more detailed instructions for the general use case, made by [mreidsma]https://mreidsma.github.io/bookmarklets/)

 ## Fullscreen